 There was much in the Behavioral / Social Sciences literature on this.

 So it appears that somewhere between the majority and the vast majority of drivers do not stop when there is no conflicting traffic.
-This comports with what I have observed anecdotally.
+This comports with my anecdotal observations; see my page of anecdotal videos showing very high non-compliance rates.

 From traffic engineering literature, the general conclusion is that compliance isn’t the problem, driver-error is.
 E.g. “In short, the results of many previous studies suggest that accidents at twoway stop controlled intersections are more closely related to driver error, such as failure to accurately judge the speed of major roadway vehicles, than to roadway geometry, sight distance and driver compliance with traffic control devices” (Stokes 2000)